 It’s also probably the most enjoyable and fun day of the year for a Dojo’s mentors and champions (at least for me!).
 They get to come along, see the Dojo’s Ninjas having a great time, and see the results of their shared work.

-Three Foundation-led Coolest Projects events took place in 2019:
+There are three Foundation-led Coolest Projects events taking place in 2020:

 Find out more on the Coolest Projects website.